microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/SpatialAwarenessSystemArchitecture.md

 Gets or sets the material to be used when rendering spatial meshes.

-#### void RaiseMeshAdded(uint meshId, Vector3 position, Mesh meshData, GameObject meshObject)

-The spatial awareness system will call the IMixedRealitySpatialAwarenessMeshHandler.OnMeshAdded method to indicate a new mesh has been added.

-#### void RaiseMeshUpdated(uint meshId, Vector3 position, Mesh meshData, GameObject meshObject)

-The spatial awareness system will call the IMixedRealitySpatialAwarenessMeshHandler.OnMeshUpdated method to indicate an existing mesh has changed.

-#### void RaiseMeshRemoved(uint meshId)

-The spatial awareness system will call the IMixedRealitySpatialAwarenessMeshHandler.OnMeshRemoved method to indicate an existing mesh has been removed.

 #### [MixedRealitySpatialAwarenessMeshDescription](#mixedrealityspatialawarenessmeshdescription)[] GetMeshes()

 Returns the collection of Meshes being managed by the spatial awareness mesh subsystem.